FutureKit/FutureKit/README.md

 A Promise<T> is a promise to send something back a value (of type T) in the future.
 When it's ready..
 A Promise has to be completed with either Success/Fail or Cancelled.
 Don't break your promises!
 Always complete them.
 And everyone will be happy.
 Especially your code that is waiting for things.

-But it also means my API doesn't really need to bake a hole bunch of custom callback block handlers that return results.
-Because the Future object already offers a lot of cool built in ones.
+But it also means the API doesn't really need to bake a hole bunch of custom callback block handlers that return results.
+And worry about what dispatch_queue those callback handlers have to running in.
+Do you dispatch to mainQ before you call your callback handlers?
+Or after?
+Nobody seems to agree.

+But the Future object already offers a lot of cool built ways to get told when data is ready and when it fails.
+And can handle which GCD queue is required for this reply.

-And worry about what dispatch_queue those callback handlers are running in.
-He just has to emit what he promised.
+The api just has to emit what he promised.
+The Future will take care of getting it to the consumer.

 And since Futures can be composed from Futures, and Futures can be used to complete Promises, it's easy to integrate a number of complex Async services into a single reliable Future.
+Mixing things like network calls, NSCache checks, database calls.

+It also "inverts" the existing dispatch_async() logic.
+Where first you call dispatch_async(some_custom_queue) and THEN you call some api call to start it working.

+func oldwayToGetStuff(callback:(NSData) -> Void) {
+    dispatch_async(StuffMaker().custom_queue_for_stuff)  {

+        // do stuff to make your NSData let d = StuffMaker().iBuildStuff()

+        dispatch_async(dispatch_get_main()) {
+            callback(d)
+        }
+    }
+}
+notice how I forgot to add error handling in that callback.
+What if iBuildStuff() times out?  do I add more properties to the callback block?  add more blocks?
+Every API wants to do it different and every choice makes my code less and less flexible.

+    func StuffMaker().iBuildStuffWithFutures() -> Future<NSData> {
+        let p = promise<NSData>()
+        dispatch_async(self.mycustomqueue)  {
+            // do stuff to make your NSData if (SUCCEESS) {
+                let goodStuff = NSData()
+                p.completeWithSuccess(goodStuff)
+            }
+            else {
+                p.completeWithFail(NSError())
+            }
+        }
+        return p.future()
+    }

+Notice we are now calling StuffMaker() directly, without having to dispatch first.
+And I'm not calling dispatch_async() AGAIN before I call the callback block.
+I will let the consumer of the Future decide where he wants his handlers to run.

+Now you 100% guarantee that the code you want will ALWAYS run in the dispatch_queue you want.
+It just returns a Future object.

 # Documentation